AhmedBHameed/perspective-challange/server/Readme.md

 > **A6:** `clientPersistentId` is generated the first time a user visits a funnel and will be saved as persistent cookie

-**I guess `clientPersistentId` is part of another `user` document.
-However, we are going to mock it with hard coded data to prevent any complication.
-This token will be controlled by cookies with `http` flag set to `true` to prevent cookies accessibility in front-end**
+**I guess `clientPersistentId` is part of another `Authentication` system.
+However, we are going to mock it with `objectID` data to prevent any complication.
+This token will be controlled by cookies with `httpOnly` flag set to `true` to prevent cookies accessibility in front-end.
+If a new request comes with cookies that has `clientPersistentId`, we pass overwriting the cookies**

+# Testing

+To run testing we need to run redis server first.
+We count on `docker` to male the test.
+This does not make sense to me because unit test should be independent but seems mocking `redis` functionality is too way complicated.

+So let us make it short.

+- run redis server from `docker-compose.yml` file.
+- execute `yarn test:debug` which run the test with watch mode.

+# Conclusion

+_So while searching for some discussion about testing Bull.js, I found `nust.js` is already support `@nust-bull` library.
+It might be easier with unit test but there is no time to fallback from express.
+Another reason is that i did not use `nuxt.js` so that would be extra time and complexity to thing about.
+However, I'm also happy to wreck the test using express.js_